dbt-labs/docs.getdbt.com/website/docs/docs/deploy/webhooks.md

 :::

 ## Prerequisites
 - You have a dbt Cloud account that is on the [Team or Enterprise plan](https://www.getdbt.com/pricing/).
+For `write` access to webhooks:
+    - Enterprise plan accounts: You must have the [Account Admin](/docs/cloud/manage-access/enterprise-permissions#account-admin), [Admin](/docs/cloud/manage-access/enterprise-permissions#admin), or [Developer](/docs/cloud/manage-access/enterprise-permissions#developer) permission set.
+    - Team plan accounts: You must have a [Developer license](/docs/cloud/manage-access/self-service-permissions) with the [Member](/docs/dbt-cloud-apis/service-tokens#team-plans-using-service-account-tokens) permission set.
 - You have a multi-tenant deployment in dbt Cloud.
 For more information, refer to [Tenancy](/docs/cloud/about-cloud/tenancy).
-- For Enterprise plan accounts, the user must have the Account Admin, Admin, or Developer [permission set](https://docs.getdbt.com/docs/cloud/manage-access/enterprise-permissions) within their user group to have `write` access to webhooks.
-- For Team plan accounts, as long as the user has a [Developer license](https://docs.getdbt.com/docs/cloud/manage-access/self-service-permissions), they will have `write` access to webhooks.

 ## Create a webhook subscription {#create-a-webhook-subscription}

 From your **Account Settings** in dbt Cloud (using the gear menu in the top right corner), click **Create New Webhook** in the **Webhooks** section.
 You can find the appropriate dbt Cloud access URL for your region and plan with [Regions & IP addresses](/docs/cloud/about-cloud/regions-ip-addresses).